What is Leber congenital amaurosis?

 In LCA, when children inherit two copies of the mutated gene, their cells cannot produce the necessary proteins correctly.
 Without these key proteins, the photoreceptor cells in the retina start to fail and slowly break down.

-Researchers are creating therapies to restore protein function.
+Researchers are creating therapies to try to restore protein function.
 These therapies may help preserve or improve vision in children with specific types of LCA.

 Diagnosis

-Diagnosing LCA requires a thorough eye examination and specialized testing performed by an eye doctor.
-Doctors may run tests to make sure symptoms are not caused by other similar conditions, such as retinitis pigmentosa.
+Diagnosing LCA may require a thorough eye examination and specialized testing performed by an eye doctor.
+Eye doctors may run tests to make sure symptoms are not caused by other similar conditions, such as retinitis pigmentosa.

 Eye exam

-The eye care specialist will perform a detailed eye exam, looking for signs such as:
+The eye doctor may perform a detailed eye exam, looking for signs such as:

 - Nystagmus